 With its online platform - openHPI - the Hasso Plattner Institute offers you the possibility to take part in free online courses on Information Technology-related topics.
 As a registered user, you have access to the course content (videos, quizzes, reading material) and, after a successfully completed final exam, you receive a certificate.
 Moreover, for the duration of the course the discussion forum and the collab spaces are available for your questions and interaction with other learners.

-When conducting online courses, the collection and storage of personal data is unavoidable.
-The protection of your data and the lawful collection, processing, and use of it is therefore a matter of particular concern to us.
+When conducting online courses, the collection and storage of personal data are unavoidable.
+The protection of your data and the lawful collection, processing, and use of it is, therefore, a matter of particular concern to us.
 We would thus like to inform you here which data will be collected when you visit our website and register for one or more of our courses.
 We would further like to inform you about the purpose of collecting this data and in what scope it will be used.

 You can find the most important points and principles of this privacy statement here:

 The following sections give you all the details concerning our privacy statement.